Barry Jenner

-Barry Francis Jenner (January 14, 1941 – August 9, 2016) was an American actor.
+Barry Francis Jenner (January 14, 1941 – August 9, 2016) was an American actor, known for his roles as Dr. Jerry Kenderson in Dallas and as Admiral William Ross in Star Trek: Deep Space Nine.

 Early life

 Jenner was born January 14, 1941, in Philadelphia, Pennsylvania.
 He began acting during his college years at West Chester University, in Pennsylvania.
 After graduation, Jenner moved to New York City where he found roles in Club Champion’s Widow, opposite Maureen Stapleton, and Put Them All Together with Mariette Hartley.
 Along with Olympia Dukakis, he was a founding member of the innovative Whole Theatre Company where he starred opposite Dukakis in Long Day’s Journey Into Night.
 Jenner also received wide acclaim as the self-destructive pitcher in Jonathan Reynolds' hit play, Yanks 3, Detroit 0, Top of the Seventh, directed by Alan Arkin at New York City’s American Place Theatre.

 Career

 Jenner served as a Los Angeles Police Department reserve officer for 21 years.
 He had early roles on two daytime programs, as Tony Cooper on Somerset (1974–76) and as Evan Webster on Another World (1976–77), where he was involved with Olive Gordon (Jennifer Leak) in an infamous storyline plot to kill long-time character John Randolph (Michael M. Ryan).
 In 1981, Jenner appeared in several episodes of Knots Landing as Jeff Cunningham, the ex-husband of Abby Cunningham (Donna Mills).
 He later had a recurring role as Dr. Jerry Kenderson on Dallas (1984–1986).
-Also in the 1980s, Jenner was a frequent celebrity guest on the $100,000 Pyramid game show.
+Also in the 1980s, Jenner was a frequent celebrity guest on the $100,000 Pyramid game show appearing from 1986-1991.
 He is the only celebrity to assist in winning the $100,000 on both the Dick Clark and John Davidson incarnations of the game show.
-Besides that, Jenner appeared on Super Password with Lindsay Bloom, Abby Dalton and Bert Convy back in 1986.
-From 1986 to 1991, he appeared on The $100,000 Pyramid.
+Besides that, Jenner appeared on Super Password with Lindsay Bloom, Abby Dalton and Bert Convy in 1986.